ahadislam1/Pursuit-Core-Unit-4-Assessment-Flash-Cards-6-3/README.md

 ### AutoLayout Requirements

 Your UI should be created programmatically using constraints.
 Do not use a storyboard.
+The Tab Bar Controller has been created in the Scene Delegate as the root view controller, but only has empty UIViewControllers.

 ### Flash cards collection
 The first view controller contains the user's flash card collection.
 When the view loads, each "card" should show the title of the card.
 When a user taps the card, it should use an animation to load the "back" of the card, which lists the description (facts) of the card.